irmen/Pyro5/docs/source/config.rst

 THREADPOOL_SIZE           int     40                      For the thread pool server: maximum number of threads running THREADPOOL_SIZE_MIN       int     4                       For the thread pool server: minimum number of threads running SERIALIZER                str     serpent                 The wire protocol serializer to use for clients/proxies (one of: serpent, json, marshal, msgpack)
-SERIALIZERS_ACCEPTED      set     json,marshal,serpent    The wire protocol serializers accepted in the server/daemon.
-In your code it should be a set of strings,
-                                                          use a comma separated string instead when setting the shell environment variable.
 PICKLE_PROTOCOL_VERSION   int     highest possible        The pickle protocol version to use, if pickle is selected as serializer.
 Defaults to pickle.HIGHEST_PROTOCOL
 DILL_PROTOCOL_VERSION     int     highest possible        The dill protocol version to use, if dill is selected as serializer.
 Defaults to dill.HIGHEST_PROTOCOL (-1 if dill is not installed)
 JSON_MODULE               str     json                    The json module to use for the json serializer. (json is included in the stdlib, simplejson is a possible 3rd party alternative).